andreasSchauer/ffx-lookup-tool/readme.md

 * Status resistances
 * AP and Gil rewards
 * Available items (stealing, defeating, bribing)
-* Equipment drops (including drop rate, amount of ability slots, and amount of abilities on the weapon/armour)
+* Equipment drops (including drop rate, and amount of ability slots/abilities on dropped equipment)
-* If it has an ability for Kimahri to learn
+* Abilities for Kimahri to learn

 The aeons you fight in Remiem Temple don't drop any items or equipment and have this section replaced with the reward you get for the initial and recurring victories.